dolthub/dolt/go/performance/import_benchmarker/README.md

 - table spec
   - fmt (string): file format for importing
     - csv: comma separated lines
-    - sql: individual insert statements
+    - sql: dump file of insert statements
-    - dump: batched insert statements
   - rows (int): number of rows to import
   - schema (string): CREATE_TABLE statement for table to import
   - shuffle (bool): by default generated rows are sorted; indicate `true` to shuffle
+  - batch (bool): whether to batch insert statements (only applies to fmt=sql)
   - autocommit (bool): default import uses a single transaction;
     spread each insert into individual transaction.